makerfx/makerfx.org/membership.md

 # Membership {#services}

 MakerFX needs your support to exist.
-We love our 5,500 sq. ft. space, but the rent is over $5,000 per month before utilities and other operating costs.
+Our 5,500+ sq. ft. space costs over $5,000 per month for rent, utilities and more.
 Your monthly membership helps this maker community exist, and provides you 24×7 access to the makerspace, its tools and other resources.

-Due to the pandemic, we have stopped our Open Make events and we are doing tours by appointment only.
-Please email info@makerfx.org with any questions, or to setup a tour.
+Our all-volunteer team does tours of MakerFX by appointment only.
+Please email <info@makerfx.org> with any questions, or to setup a tour.
 When you are ready to apply to become a member, please use the links below to setup automatic payment.
-We will initiate the membership process for you.
+We will then reach out to you to initiate the rest of the process, including an orientation.

+---

 # Membership Options